MicrosoftDocs/azure-docs/articles/machine-learning-walkthrough-1-create-ml-workspace.md

 After your ML workspace is created, you will see it listed on the **machine learning** page.

->**Tip** - You can share the experiments you're working on by inviting others to your workspace.
+> [AZURE.TIP] You can share the experiments you're working on by inviting others to your workspace.
 You can do this in ML Studio on the **SETTINGS** page.
 You just need the Microsoft account or organization account for each user.

 ----------